 The importance of the right to protest is central in a democracy, but we don’t live in a democracy right now and haven’t done so for 13 months.
-The removal of all democratic rights and freedoms was done so under “Coronavirus Regulations” enacted in 2020.
+The removal of all democratic rights and freedoms was done so under the “Coronavirus Regulations” enacted in 2020.
 Since then, we have more or less been living under authoritarian rule.
-Those that support such Draconian measures therefore frown upon those that support democracy, freedoms and the right to protest.
+Those that support such draconian measures, therefore, frown upon those that support democracy, freedoms and the right to protest.
 We saw that polarised position on display after Saturday’s pro-freedom rally.

 BBC does disinformation best

 The UK State mandated BBC has a self-styled ‘disinformation unit’ that is headed up by Mike Wendling of @BBCTrending.
 Their role, allegedly, is to expose online “disinformation campaigns” but rather they end up creating their own disinformation campaigns in the process.
 So they were rolled out on Saturday to try and diminish the number of attendees at the London rally along with a determination to discredit their message which was simply, “We want our freedoms back”.